Evertras/lakitu/README.md

 full Hashicorp, let's use Vault for easier integration to handle our secrets such as credentials.

+### Weave

+[Weave net](https://www.weave.works/oss/net/) is a network overlay tool that allows us to create very fast L2 networks.
+This allows us to let containers communicate together directly in configurable IP spaces, and isolate containers from each other in different subnets if we want to.

+[Weave Scope](https://www.weave.works/oss/scope/) is added for some additional visibility for low cost since we're already in Weaveworks land as well.

 ## Users

 A sample set of users and user management is added.
 The intent is for the users